Learning & Development

 As part of our commitment to the ongoing development of the North Baffin communities, Baffinland is committed to providing education and training opportunities to local residents.

-Baffinland funds and awards scholarships on an annual basis for Inuit enrolled under the Nunavut Agreement and pursuing a post-secondary education.
+The five, $5,000 scholarships are awarded on an annual basis for Inuit enrolled under the Nunavut Agreement and pursuing a post-secondary education.
+The study area of scholarship recipients evolves every year to reflect the emerging needs and trends of the extractive industry in the north.

 - Inuit from the rest of Nunavut